mike22web/Exchange_and_calc/PyQT/README.txt

 Currency Converter:
 To run, you need to install the PyQt5 and Pandas libraries

-1. The current course is taken from the myfin website.by using the pandas library and the read_html() method, which returns information from the requested page in the form of a list of tables.
+1. The current course is taken from the website myfin.by using the pandas library and the read_html() method, which returns information from the requested page in the form of a list of tables.

 2. “Enter the amount” - enter the amount to be exchanged from the keyboard, press Enter